networknt/light-doc/content/en/service/router/proxy-client.md

 ---

-This is a simple proxy client for light-router, and it can discover and load balance the hosts from Consul or other service discovery services supported by the light platform.
+This is a simple proxy client for light-router, and it can discover and load balance the hosts from Consul or other service discovery services supported by Light.

 As the target servers are implemented in light-4j which is HTTP 2.0 supported, there is no need to have a connection pool to be implemented.
 For each host, there would be only one connection as HTTP 2.0 supports multiplexing.